Continuing Education Activity

-- The posterior vest, once applied and centered, is then attached to the fixed halo ring with uprights bilaterally.
+- Once applied and centered, the posterior vest is attached bilaterally to the fixed halo ring with uprights.
 For maximum stability, the upright bars must be parallel to each other (anterior crossbar being parallel to the posterior).

 - Apply the anterior vest portion, and connect it to the posterior portion with the appropriate straps.
 Next, attach the anterior uprights to the halo ring.